Community boards of New York City: Statement of Community District Needs

 Annually, Community boards evaluate the needs of their neighborhoods through the Statement of Community District Needs.
 The information provided in the statements is helpful in allocating and prioritizing infrastructure repairs and improvements, and for delivering services.
 City agencies are required to provide a response to all requests, regardless of whether there is sufficient funding available.

 Formally boards are supported by the Department of City Planning (DCP) through training, guidance, and compiling its document with additional demographic and district data.
-Boards constantly gather needs of improvements to capital investment and government services through its various committees and meetings held through out the year.
+Boards constantly gather needs of improvements to capital investment and government services through its various committees and meetings held throughout the year.
 Public hearings are held by the boards to allow a chance for the public community input between September and October before the final submission.

-From June to August, boards review their needs within and consult with agencies on the capital and expense priorities through two opportunities, one in the late Spring at the board/district level with district mangers and committee members; and the other in September and October at the borough level.
+From June to August, boards review their needs within and consult with agencies on the capital and expense priorities through two opportunities, one in the late Spring at the board/district level with district managers and committee members; and the other in September and October at the borough level.
 Draft submissions are submitted for feedback between August and September.

-By late October, the final submission is sent to DCP and requests are reviewed by the Mayor’s Office of Management and Budget (OMB).
+By late October, the final submission is sent to DCP and requests are reviewed by the Mayor's Office of Management and Budget (OMB).
 Between January and March agencies respond and boards will have an opportunity to reply back.

 The Mayor releases the preliminary budget by January 16 which includes agency funding recommendations from community board requests.
-A month later by February 15th, public hearings are held by the boards to create an assessment of responsiveness of the preliminary budget.
-In the same month, a compressive statement is submitted by the borough board, outlining budget priorities of the borough prior to Borough President’s executive budget submission.
-In May, the City Council holds public hearings on the Executive Budget before the Mayor’s Executive Budget published on April 26 and the budget is adopted by the City Council on June 5.
+A month later by February 15, public hearings are held by the boards to create an assessment of responsiveness of the preliminary budget.
+In the same month, a compressive statement is submitted by the borough board, outlining budget priorities of the borough prior to Borough President's executive budget submission.
+In May, the City Council holds public hearings on the Executive Budget before the Mayor's Executive Budget published on April 26 and the budget is adopted by the City Council on June 5.

 In June, OMB publishes the Register of Community Board Requests for the Executive Budget containing the final dispositions are released for boards to review and used reevaluate needs in the next cycle.